Do You Need a Canadian Job Offer for Express Entry from Kenya?

 What "LMIA-Exempt" Means and Why It Matters

-For a job offer to add CRS points, it must be either supported by a positive Labour Market Impact Assessment (LMIA) or be LMIA-exempt under specific categories.
+For a job offer to matter for eligibility or a PNP, it may need to be supported by a positive Labour Market Impact Assessment (LMIA) or be LMIA-exempt under specific categories.

 An LMIA is a government document proving the employer tried to hire a Canadian first and couldn't.
 This process is expensive, time-consuming, and most Canadian employers don't bother unless they have a specific reason to hire internationally.
 Very few Kenyans in Kenya have access to employers willing to go through this process before an ITA.